cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `model_id`: Identifier of the model we want to retrieve version from.
+-   `model_id`: Identifier of the model we want to retrieve iteration from.
--   `version_numbers`: Number of the desired version.
+-   `version_numbers`: Number of the desired iteration.

 ### `RetrieveVersionDataReplyChunk`